choogiesaur/pso-utils/README.md

 # pso-utils
 A collection of Python utilities made for parsing Sega/Phantasy Star Online (PSO) file formats.
-Enables users to unpack game asset archives, optionally modify the extracted assets, and repack them in a format that is faithful to the original.
-The purpose is to facilitate creating fresh custom content for a beloved cult classic!
+Enables users to unpack game asset archives, optionally modify the extracted assets, and repack them in a format that is accepted by the game's code.
+The motivation is to facilitate creating fresh custom content for a beloved cult classic MMO!

 These tools mainly pertain to the Gamecube version of PSO.
 Due to differences in file format, they will likely not work with other versions (and I made them because Gamecube support is lacking.)

-## bml_util
-WIP!
-Parsing and extracting gamecube BML is basically done; however recreating an "official" Sega BML is more complex.
-There are some caveats in the file format that seem unintuitive, for instance: blocks of empty space between archive contents which are usually 2048 bytes, but sometimes arbitrarily larger.
-It's hard to programmatically recreate these as it's unknown to me why these sections are larger.
+GSL - Archive format usually containing 2d textures to be applied to 3d models BML - Archive format containing assets for in-game enemies and items, including textures, 3d models, and animations

 ## gsl_util
 I couldn't find a proper Gamecube format .gsl packer/unpacker so I made this one.
 The base code is adapted from the Dreamcast example on the [PSO Developers Wiki](http://sharnoth.com/psodevwiki/start) with byte order adjustments for Gamecube format (Big Endian), and added functionality to repack an archive.
 - python command line script for now
 - will not work with dreamcast/pc formats, use alternate tools for those

+## bml_util
+Parsing and extracting gamecube BML is finished; however repacking into an "official" Sega BML is more complex.
+There are some caveats in the file format that seem unintuitive, for instance: blocks of empty space between archive contents which are usually 2048 bytes, but sometimes arbitrarily larger.
+It's hard to programmatically recreate these as it's unknown to me why these sections are larger.

 Notes:
 - Unpacking a file produces a folder and text file with the ordered contents.